 Much like a marriage contract, the parties to a cohabitation agreement can agree on whatever terms they wish in their contract.
 Commonly addressed matters include:

-For those couples who end up getting married, the cohabitation can be turned into a marriage contract with or without amendments.
+For those couples who end up getting married, a cohabitation can be turned into a marriage contract with or without amendments.

-At Arbesman Hamilton LLP our family lawyers have your best interests in mind.
+At NULaw, we have your best interests in mind.
 We will outline your options, help you understand your rights, and ultimately ensure that your assets and interests are protected.
-Proactively plan for your future: contact us online or at 416-481-5604 to book a consultation.
+Proactively plan for your future: contact us online or at 416-481-5604 to book a consultation with family lawyer Lex Arbesman.